scalameta/metals/docs/new-editor.md

 client is expected to send a `workspace/didChangeConfiguration` notification containing user configuration right after the `initialized` notification.

-A full list of supported configuration options can be found in the VS Code plugin [package.json](https://github.com/scalameta/metals/blob/master/vscode-extension/package.json) manifest.
-Some configuration options are required by the server while others should be handled by the client.
+A full list of server configuration options can be found in [Configuration.scala][].
+All configuration options have default values.
+An example of how the configuration options are used from the VS Code plugin can be seen in the [package.json](https://github.com/scalameta/metals/blob/master/vscode-extension/package.json) manifest.

 Server side configuration options include settings to enable experimental/unstable features such as completions with the presentation